symfony/symfony/UPDATE.md

 beta4 to beta5
 --------------

+* The `em` option of the Doctrine `EntityType` class now takes the entity manager name instead of the EntityManager instance.
+If you don't pass this option, the default Entity Manager will be used as before.

 * In the Console component: `Command::getFullname()` and `Command::getNamespace()` have been removed (`Command::getName()` behavior
   is now the same as the old `Command::getFullname()`).